-Somewhat like tournaments such as the Arnold Palmer Invitational or the Byron Nelson Classic, this is effectively the ‘Jack Nicklaus Open’… it simply doesn’t have the name of the man himself in the title.
-It was first played in 1976 when, contrary to the script, Nicklaus didn’t win (he did the next year).
-Because of its connection to the record Major-winning player it always draws a strong field.
-That applies especially this year, as post-lockdown there’s a lot of players looking for form, prize money and ranking points heading into the main part of the re-scheduled season, which includes multiple majors.
+Like the Arnold Palmer Invitational or the Byron Nelson Classic, this is effectively the “Jack Nicklaus Open”, it simply doesn’t have the name of the man himself in the title.
+It was first played in 1976 when, contrary to the script, Nicklaus didn’t win (he did the next year), and because of its connection to him it always draws a strong field.
+And that’s very much the case this week as defending champion Patrick Cantlay lines up along with a number of Major winners (Rahm, Spieth, McIlroy, Morikawa, Lowry, Matsuyama, Bradley, Reed – the list goes on!).

-To use the over-worn phrase, the Memorial Tournament is played on “the course that Jack built”.
-It’s Muirfield Village, an impressive 7,392-yard, par 72 layout located in Dublin on the outskirts of Columbus, Ohio.
-Built in 1974, it’s set in lush parkland with relatively wide fairways.
-Water is also present on eleven holes around the course.
-A famous venue, it has staged the Ryder Cup, Solheim Cup and Presidents Cup and was originally designed by Nicklaus himself.
-So the golfers can expect no easy ride this week!
+To use the over-worn phrase, the tournament is played on “the course that Jack built”.
+It’s Muirfield Village, an impressive 7,392 yard layout (par 72) located in Dublin on the outskirts of Columbus, Ohio.
+Built in 1974 it’s set in lush parkland, with relatively wide fairways but penal rough for those who stray off the tee.
+Water is also present on 11 holes around the course.
+A famous venue, it has staged the Ryder Cup, Solheim Cup and Presidents Cup and was originally designed by Nicklaus himself… meaning the golfers can expect no easy ride this week!

 268: Tom Lehman (1994)

 61: John Huston (1996)

 A wet then dry week is forecast with a daily precipitation forecast of 60%-10%-0%-20% over the course of the tournament.
 Temperatures will reach the mid 70s, with a good deal of cloud cover throughout the week.
 Winds will be light, with maximum wind speeds reaching just 10-12mph.